CentreForDigitalHumanities/panel-randomizer/README.md

 Download or clone from GitHub<br>
 Deploy on your server<br>
-Have a Lime Survey account ready
+Have a LimeSurvey account ready

 ## Manual ##
 1. Create a survey in LimeSurvey (optional: with different groups)